Ahoy Heimatmole!

 The "HeimatMole" building community is a group of clients who want to combine living and freelance work in one building.
 To this end, three guiding principles were defined, which serve as the overarching goals of the building community, but at the same time were to be realised in the built space...

-The house shows the children the value of a community.
-Spatially, the Heimatmole is a village in the city, because a lot happens in the house and everyone can rely on each other.
+The house shows children the value of a community.
+Spatially, the Heimatmole is a village within the city, because a lot happens in the house and everyone can rely on each other.

 Courage and curiosity

-The opportunity and challenge in the development of this residential building is to finally abandon the functional separation of modernity and to be able to experience living, working and leisure in one building again.
-Challenging due to the dense urban location in the immediate vicinity of the harbour pier on the Elbe with its tidal range.
-An opportunity, because the building consortium has the courage to create a building that is sustainable on various levels.
-Sustainable architecture in terms of the building's greenery and biodiversity, energy efficiency and mobility, but also in terms of the community itself.
-With the Heimatclub on the basement as the centrepiece of the building, an address and a place for community activities has been created.
+The opportunity and challenge in the development of this residential building is to finally abandon modernity's separation of functions and to be able to experience living, working and leisure in one building again.
+It is a challenge because of the dense urban location in the immediate vicinity of the pier on the Elbe with its tidal range.
+An opportunity, because the building consortium dares to create a building that is sustainable on various levels.
+Sustainable architecture in terms of the building's greenery and biodiversity, energy efficiency and mobility, but also in terms of the house community itself.
+With the Heimatclub in the basement as the centrepiece of the building, a place for community activities has been created.
 The green roof terrace complements the offer as a meeting space for all residents.

 MichaelZiller_Baakenallee__A757631_prv